A Smart Defense

-The Seattle Seahawks have been one of the 10 best defenses in the NFL for most of the 2016 season.
+The Seattle Seahawks consistently rank among the best defenses in the NFL.

-The so-called “Legion of Boom” has already racked up nearly 1,000 combined tackles this year.
+The so-called “Legion of Boom” racked up more than 1,100 combined tackles in the 2016 season alone.

 Those tackles, however, might look different from some others in football.

 “There’s a shoulder tackling technique that we have emphasized for a number of years now,” said Seahawks head coach Pete Carroll.
 “You can teach it before you ever have any pads on, before you’re ever hitting anybody.”

 Making a Great Team Better